 The trips to Tibet can be made alone or in a group.
-You must always have a guide for you and a jeep/minibus, i.e., even if you choose to go alone you have to travel with a guide.
+But, you must always have a guide for you and a jeep/minibus, i.e., even if you choose to go alone you have to travel with a guide.

 In my case, I got the cheaper option and went with a group by minibus.
 In my group, there were ten interesting and very friendly travelers from different countries.

 Tibet is an autonomous region of the People’s Republic of China, situated right in the southwestern Chinese border of Nepal, Bhutan, Burma, and India.

 I loved the mountain landscapes since Tibet is the highest region in the world, with almost all of its territory located above 13123 ft / 4000 m altitude.
 For this reason, Tibet is known as the “Roof of the World.”

 I made the trip along the famous Friendship Highway from Kathmandu to Lhasa.
 This 497 mi / 800 km journey took me some impressive Buddhist monasteries filled with magic and spirituality.

 Tibet is a mysterious Buddhist land famous for its friendly and smiling people.
 On this page, I’ll describe step-by-step all the destinations I visited and give detailed information about the 8-day travel to Tibet along the Friendship Highway.

 I bought my trip to Tibet in Kathmandu.
 Tibet is a mysterious, magical, spiritual place, and one of the most remote areas in the world.
 Nearly all Tibetans follow Tibetan Buddhism, also called Lamaism.